vrugtehagel/yozo.ooo/src/docs/components/query/index.md

 </script>
 ```

-In above component, we'll have the `js`titlebar`` element and `js`buttons`` ready to use throughout our component logic.
+In above component, we'll have the `titlebar`{js} element and `buttons`{js} ready to use throughout our component logic.
 This works well because we know these elements exist, and will not change, so early querying is safe and avoids unnecessary work.

 ### Conditional elements